 - Episodes: 24

-Set in the Edo period, Peacemaker Kurogane follows the journey of a young samurai in search of justice.
-The series is praised for its faithful representation of the time, with attention to historical and cultural details.
-Moreover, the plot addresses topics such as honor, loyalty and sacrifice, providing an immersive experience for viewers.
+Set in the Edo period, Peacemaker Kurogane follows the journey of a young samurai seeking justice.
+The series is praised for its accurate depiction of the era, with attention to historical and cultural details.
+Furthermore, the plot addresses themes of honor, loyalty, and sacrifice, providing an immersive experience for viewers.

-However, some viewers may find the rhythm of the narrative a bit slow, especially in the first episodes.
-Nevertheless, the depth of the characters and the construction of the world make up for this aspect.
-Peacemaker Kurogane is a solid choice for those who appreciate samurai stories with a more realistic and emotional approach.
+However, some viewers may find the narrative pace a bit slow, especially in the early episodes.
+Despite this, the character depth and world-building make up for this.
+Peacemaker Kurogane is a solid choice for those who enjoy samurai stories with a more realistic and emotional approach.

 - Year: 2007